Welcome. Thank you. I’m so, genuinely, glad you’re here. (I'm Erin May by the way.)

-Here’s where I subtly throw in that User Interviews makes all this that much easier, but of course you can do this manually if you like.
+Here’s where I subtly throw in that User Interviews makes all this that much easier and sometimes cheaper, but of course you can do this manually if you like.
 Google Sheets + Craigslist + Mail merge FTW!

 This need not take more than 15 minutes or so for MVR.
 Don’t go into a session without a simple set of questions.